cyberbotics/webots-doc/guide/modeling.md

 ### How to make replicable/deterministic simulations?

-In order for a Webots simulation results to be reproducible, the following conditions must be fulfilled:
+In order for Webots simulation results to be reproducible, the following conditions must be fulfilled:

 1. Each simulation must be restarted either by pushing the `Revert` button, or by